 Temporary Spousal Support in Comal County

-- Need-Based.
-Married at least 10 years and lacks the ability to earn sufficient income to provide for the spouse’s minimum reasonable needs;
+- In Need: Married for at least ten years and unable to secure sufficient income to cover minimum reasonable needs.

 “There will never be enough adjectives to describe Jodi and her work ethic.
 I did my research and she kept coming out as one of the top 10.
 She should be #1!
 You want someone smart and strong with a great work ethic?
 This is Jodi Soyars!
 You’ll want her in your corner.”